 How to use: An acai breakfast bowl.

 Plus, watermelon contains about 92% water, and adequate hydration is important for immune and overall health, especially in hot summer months.

-Red bell peppers contain antioxidants like beta-carotene and lycopene.
+Red bell peppers contain antioxidants7 like beta-carotene and lycopene.
 "Interest in carotenoids, particularly lycopene, has grown rapidly owing to studies suggesting a role in human health and disease," says one study in the journal Antioxidants.

 It contains anti-inflammatory properties that have benefited chemotherapy patients and people with cardiovascular and neurodegenerative diseases, the study authors write.

 How to use: In a tomato shakshuka, on top of a sandwich, wrap, or salad, or mixed into a pasta dish.

 According to Kristine Gedroic, M.D., author of A Nation of Unwell and integrative medicine doctor, broccoli is loaded with immune-boosting benefits.

 "Not only is it rich in critical nutrients like vitamin C and zinc, but it also contains a natural chemical called sulforaphane that has been shown to boost the activity of key immune cells called T-cells and reduce inflammation in the body."